yashasip7/Fresher-Coding-Assessment/music/README.md

 # Music Library Manager

 The goal of this problem is to create a Music Library Manager in a step-by-step process, incrementally adding features.

-You will need to build a CLI (Command Line Interface).
+You will need to build a CLI (Command Line Interface) tool to solve this problem.
+The CLI will take in a directory as the input, and the commands that need to be executed must all run recursively over the given directory, i.e., the commands must be executed for all subdirectories of the given input directory.

+You can set up the project in the language of your choice.

+Please include documentation (in a file called `SETUP.md`) on any prerequisites we would need to have installed to run your program.

+This exercise has included some music files to help you with test data.
+You can find them [here](Music/).

 ## Step 1: List Files

-Set up the project in the language of your choice.
-Define the basic structure of the program, and get a working implementation of taking a directory as an input, and list down all the music files present in that folder recursively.

-Please include documentation (in a file called `SETUP.md`) on any prerequisites we would need to have installed to run your program.
+Take in one argument as input: a directory the user specifies.
+Your program must list out all music files in that directory to stdout.

 ### Expected Outcome

-When user runs the following command:
+When a user runs the following command:

 ```shell
 <program> --input <path to music folder> --list-files